Back To Home

 Guide 4: EB-2 National Interest Waiver Policy Guidance – Overview

 One path to a green card is the Employment-Based Second Preference (EB-2) category for people who are either (1) advanced degree professionals or (2) of “exceptional ability in the sciences, arts, or business,” and who will “substantially benefit prospectively” the U.S. national economy or U.S. cultural or educational interests or welfare.
-While most immigrant employment-based categories require U.S. employer sponsorship and certification that qualified U.S. workers are unavailable, U.S. Citizenship and Immigration Services (USCIS) may waive the “job offer requirement” if the agency decides that the person’s work in the United States would be in the national interest.i
+While most immigrant employment-based categories require U.S. employer sponsorship and certification that qualified U.S. workers are unavailable, U.S. Citizenship and Immigration Services (USCIS) may waive the “job offer requirement” if the agency decides that the person’s work in the United States would be in the national interest, known as a “national interest waiver” (NIW).i An immigrant petition in the EB-2 category with an NIW may be filed as a self-petition by the noncitizen or by a U.S. employer on behalf of a noncitizen (who may be employed by the sponsor already or may be a future employee).

-In 2016, the Administrative Appeals Office (AAO), which is USCIS’ highest level of administrative review, issued Matter of Dhanasar.ii Dhanasar, which USCIS officers must follow, provides an analytical framework for National Interest Waivers (NIWs).
-The person the AAO approved for the NIW under this framework had a U.S. Ph.D. in Engineering and planned to continue his research and development relating to air and space propulsion systems and to support teaching activities in STEM fields.
+In 2016, the Administrative Appeals Office (AAO), which is USCIS’ highest level of administrative review, issued Matter of Dhanasar.ii Dhanasar, which USCIS officers must follow, provides an analytical framework for granting NIWs.
+The person the AAO approved for an NIW under this framework had a U.S. Ph.D. in Engineering and planned to continue his research and development relating to air and space propulsion systems and to support teaching activities in science, technology, engineering, and mathematics fields.
 Nevertheless, people in STEM fields continue to face evidentiary challenges when requesting an NIW.
+NIW adjudications have been generally slow and inconsistent, and some researchers with similar profiles to Mr. Dhanasar have received denials.
 Entrepreneurs also have found it challenging to apply Dhanasar to the documentation available in the business setting.
+NIW is a discretionary category so administrative appeals are generally difficult.

-On January 21, 2022, USCIS issued policy guidance for NIW requests.
-USCIS characterized the guidance as explaining the Dhanasar framework, including special considerations that USCIS officers may give for proposed work in STEM fields, as well as the “significance of letters from governmental and quasi-governmental entities” and the applicability of the NIW standards to entrepreneurs.
+On January 21, 2022, USCIS updated its policy guidance for NIW petitions.
+USCIS characterized the guidance as explaining the Dhanasar framework, including special considerations that USCIS officers may give for proposed work in STEM fields.
+USCIS also stressed the “significance of letters from governmental and quasi-governmental entities” and the applicability of the NIW standards to entrepreneurs.

 USCIS added a section to its Policy Manual for “specific evidentiary considerations” for people with advanced degrees in STEM fields.iii USCIS now looks particularly favorably on people with a Ph.D. in a STEM field whose work has the potential to further “a critical and emerging technology or other STEM area important to U.S. competitiveness or national security.”
 USCIS also provides examples of how officers can identify a critical and emerging technology, such as lists of technologies published by the National Science and Technology Council or the National Security Council.